Published in December 2017 · Updated in February 2022

 Why does the gender gap matter?

 The freedom to work – by choice, in conditions of dignity, safety and fairness – is integral to human welfare.
 Guaranteeing that women have access to this right is an important end in itself.

 From an economic perspective, reducing gender gaps in labour force participation could substantially boost global GDP.
 The regions with the largest gender gaps would see huge growth benefits.
 Many developed countries would also see their average annual GDP growth increase, which is significant during times of near-zero economic growth.

 What women want

-ILO and Gallup teamed up to ask women across the globe if they preferred to work in paid jobs, care for their families, or do both.
-The data show that a staggering 70% of women – regardless of their employment status – prefer to work in paid jobs.
+In 2016, ILO and Gallup teamed up to ask women across the globe if they preferred to work in paid jobs, care for their families, or do both.
+The data showed that a staggering 70% of women – regardless of their employment status – prefer to work in paid jobs.

 The power of women’s preference